anishrana2001/Prometheus/07 Alert Manager/02 Core Feature.md

 ## Lab for Grouping

+### I am going to create 3 rules, on which 2 rules will show inside a single group on AlertManager.

 ### In prometheus server under rule directory.
-### I am going to create 3 rules, on which 2 rules will show inside a single group.
 ```
 cat <<EOF>>  /etc/prometheus/rules/grouping-rule.yml
 groups: